martindavid1995/py-stats/README.md

 > * Standard deviation
 > * Coefficient determination
 >
-> Provides an option to plot data in order to help assess linear trends
+> Provides an option to plot data in order to help assess linear trends.

+**regressionTests.py**
+> Calculates confidence intervals and performs hypothesis tests of regression tests.
+Also computes ANOVA f-statistic.